Key Metrics for eCommerce Performance Analysis

 • Higher marketing ROI

-When you use customer analytics in your e commerce market strategy, you build stronger relationships.
-You can answer common questions, fix pain points, and create messages that match each buyer’s intent.
+By using customer analytics in your e commerce market strategy, you build stronger relationships.
+Address common questions, resolve pain points, and craft messages that match buyer intent.

 Customer Segmentation

-Customer segmentation groups shoppers by shared traits.
-You can segment by location, device, order value, or buying habits.
-Then you can tailor product picks, emails, and ads to each group.
+Customer segmentation groups shoppers by shared traits like location, device, order value, or buying habits.
+This allows for tailored product suggestions, emails, and ads for each group.

-Segmentation helps you send the right message to the right people.
-For instance, you can offer a first-order discount to new visitors while promoting bundles to repeat buyers.
-As a result, engagement rises and campaigns waste less spend.
+Segmentation ensures the right message reaches the right people.
+Offer first-order discounts to new visitors, while promoting bundles to repeat buyers.
+This targeted approach boosts engagement and reduces wasted spend.

 Common segmentation criteria include: